First Belong To God 2024/2025

 INTRODUCTION

 Acclaimed journalist and Pope Francis’ biographer, Austen Ivereigh, recently published a book entitled FIRST BELONG TO GOD – ON RETREAT WITH POPE FRANCIS.
-In and through it he shares retreat material that he offered to Jesuits and their collaborators in the UK during the Covid 19 pandemic, expanded and updated to incorporate more of Pope Francis’ teachings, both prior to and since becoming pope.
+In and through it he shares retreat material that he offered to Jesuits and other women and men during the Covid 19 pandemic, expanded and updated to incorporate more of Pope Francis’ teachings, both prior to, and since becoming pope.

 One of the wonderful consequences of Ivereigh’s endeavours is a book laden with possibility by way of supporting the committed reader deepen their relationship with God, as well as grow in recognising the will of God in their lives.

-Mindful of this a small group of adults, six at the time of writing this introduction, two priests and four lay persons, have expressed interest in taking time out for an afternoon or evening every month during the 2024/2025 school year so as to collectively engage with the book, and to encourage and support one another in doing so.
+Mindful of this a small group of adults, eight at this time (four women and four men), who of whom are priests, have expressed interest in taking time out for an afternoon or evening every month during the 2024/2025 school year so as to collectively engage with the book, and to encourage and support one another in doing so.

 Might you have an interest in joining them?

-Before you decide, we request that you acquire a copy of FIRST BELONG TO GOD and see if it speaks to your heart and mind at this time.
+Before you decide, we encourage you to acquire a copy of FIRST BELONG TO GOD and see if it speaks to your heart and mind at this time.
 The book is available from Veritas, Knock Bookshop and via Kindle.

-If you experience FIRST BELONG TO GOD as appealing, have availability one Thursday afternoon or evening in the month beginning in September, and are willing to devote personal time to reading and pondering designated chapters, please get in contact with us (see below).
+If, when reading, you find that certain sentences speak to your heart and mind, and have availability one Thursday afternoon /evening in the month beginning Thursday 19th September, and you are willing to devote personal time to reading a few pages from the book each month, please get in contact with us (see below).

-Participants are also actively encouraged to use this initiative as a means of exploring spiritual direction and / or of returning to the practice of spiritual direction.
-More will be said about this at our orientation gatherings in September.
+Participants are also encouraged (but it is not essential) to use this initiative as a means of exploring spiritual direction and / or of returning to or taking up the practice of spiritual direction on a trial basis.
+More will be said about this at our orientation gathering on Thursday 19th September.

 19th September